Anglo-Chinese School (Independent): Uniformed groups

 The school has also performed well in its uniformed groups, achieving Gold and Best Unit awards multiple times over the past years.
-In 2011 alone, all of the school's units have attained a Gold award.
+In 2011, all of the school's units attained a Gold award.
 ACS (Independent) holds the record of having the largest amount of Uniformed Groups in a single school.
 In addition to this, ACS (Independent) is the only school with a National Cadet Corps Tri-Service, and one of two schools which pioneered the National Police Cadet Corps.
 The Scout and Venture Scout units of the school are also the largest in Singapore.
 The Boys' Brigade and Boys' Brigade Primers also encompasses the Boys' Brigade Bagpipe Band, one of only 15 in Singapore.
 However, the NPCC (Sea) unit and Military Bagpipe Band have since been shut down.